-Medford School Board 2016-17
+Medford School Board

 The Constitution of the State of Oregon mandates that the Legislature provide by law for the establishment of a uniform and general system of common schools.
-Enabling statutes provide for the organization of a local school district, and the election of a Board of Directors to supervise its operations.
-(SB Policy BB) The general powers and mandatory duties of the Board include policy development, Educational Planning and Appraisal, Staffing and Appraisal, Financial Resources, School Facilities, Communication with public, and Judicial.
-(SB Policy BBA)
+Enabling statutes provide for the organization of a local school district, and the election of a Board of Directors to supervise its operations (SB Policy BB).
+The general powers and mandatory duties of the Board include Policy Development, Educational Planning and Appraisal, Staffing and Appraisal, Financial Resources, School Facilities, Communication with public, and Judicial (SB Policy BBA).

-Medford School District 549C Mission Statement
+Medford School District Mission Statement

-Beginning in Kindergarten, all students will be assessed in reading and will be provided with any and all necessary instruction and interventions to ensure each student reads at grade level by the end of the 3rd grade.
+Beginning in kindergarten, all students will be assessed in reading and will be provided with any and all necessary instruction and interventions to ensure each student reads at grade level by the end of the 3rd grade.

 A high school diploma is a foundational credential.
 We want our students to complete a rigorous and focused academic program of studies, earn a credentialed diploma whereby each student can earn dual credit, articulated credit, or an industry certification, and have a credible working plan for their growth and training at the post-secondary level.
-We expect an annual district graduation rate of 80% by 2017, 90% by 2020, and 100% by 2025.
+We expect an annual district graduation rate of 80% by 2018, 85% by 2020, and 90% by 2025.